Thepowerofagod/Blue-Team/README.md

 virtual memory called swapping or paging which copies parts of the RAM to the hard drive.
 This could contain information about the guest’s session, and it could be left on the host’s hard drive.
 Virtual Machine Hardening
-So one approach to deal with this problem, of all the unwanted host data, would be to use whole disk encryption on the host machine
+So one approach to deal with this problem, of all the unwanted host data, would be to use whole disk encryption on the host machine.
+ENable Encryption on the VM settings to

 VMs are used by security researches to deliberately isolate malware,